 Cats are meticulous groomers, so it will be obvious when a cat’s fur becomes oily and starts clumping together.
 There will be a good reason why your cat has allowed her fur to become unclean.

-We will explore the different reasons for greasy and clumpy fur in cats, and how to treat them.
-Whether the problem is medical or psychological, your pet needs assistance with their problem.
-A cat will never allow their fur to become unkempt without something being wrong.
+We’ll explore the many different reasons for greasy fur in cats, and how to treat these conditions.
+Whether the problem is medical or psychological, your pet needs your assistance with the issue.
+A cat will never allow her fur to become unkempt and unclean without a genuinely good reason.